-O. Accounting Standards Updates (ASUs): In October 2020, the FASB issued ASU 2020-10 Codification Improvements.
+In October 2020, the FASB issued ASU 2020-10 Codification Improvements.
 The amendments represent changes to clarify the Codification, correct unintended application of guidance, or make minor improvements to the Codification that are not expected to have a significant effect on current accounting practice or create a significant administrative cost to most entities.
-The Update moves or references several disclosure requirements from Section 45 - Other Presentation Matters to section 50 - Disclosures.
+The Update moves or references several disclosure requirements from Section 45 - Other Presentation Matters to Section 50 - Disclosures.
 It also includes minor changes to other guidance such as Cash Balance Plans, Unusual or Infrequent Items, Transfers and Servicing, Guarantees, Income Taxes, Foreign Currency, Imputation of Interest, Not For Profits and Real Estate Projects.
-The amendments are not expected to have any impact on the statements of financial condition and results of operations.
+Adoption of this guidance in 2021 had no effect on the statements of financial condition and results of operations.